srivathsa662001/CAN_Notes/README.md

 every dfata frame ends with  11 consecutive recessive
 1 bit of AD

 7 bit of EOF

 3 bit of ITM

+# CAN Extended Frame Format & System Diagnostics
+## 1. Extended CAN Frame Format (2.0B)

+The Extended Frame was proposed because the 11-bit identifier in the standard format (allowing only 211 or 2048 unique messages, though source notes suggest sufficiency limits around 512) was not always enough for complex real-time scenarios.
+### Key Characteristics

+    29-Bit Identifier: Provides a significantly larger range of unique message IDs.

+Co-existence: Both Standard and Extended frames can exist on the same network.

+Differentiating Bit: The IDE bit is used to distinguish between Standard and Extended formats.

+### Additional Bits in Extended Format

+    SRR (Substitute Remote Request):

+        Occupies the position of the RTR bit in the Standard frame.

+It is a single bit and is always Recessive.

+IDE (Identifier Extension Indication):

+    Dominant (0): Indicates a Standard Frame.

+Recessive (1): Indicates an Extended Frame.